foopod/blog-5.0/posts/2021-05-17-player-attaking.md

 ### Day 40

-Okay, so in projects there always comes a part where a lot of work is needed for very little reward.
-I always struggle to find motivation to see my way through.
-Queue the most of the week procrastinating.
+Okay, so in a lot of projects there comes a part where a lot of work is needed for little reward.
+I always struggle to find motivation  in these parts.
+Queue a week of procrastinating.

-This week I...
+But this week I...

 + Refactored the player class so that an instance of Player lasts for the whole game.
 + Added enemy class and an enemy list in the Player class.
 + Adding attacking hitboxes.
 + Struggled with the below problem for a whole day!

 ARHGH!!
 Okay.
 So I got stuck on this for ages and it really did my head in.
-I am trying to use pointers for ths first time, so no wonder this kind of went wrong.
+I am trying to use pointers for the first time, so no wonder this kind of thing went wrong.

 When I spawn my character into a level I call its spawn method and pass in the list of enemies...